plutonik-a/berlin-wastewater-dashboard-ts/readme.md

 ```bash
 npm run fetch
 ```
-The script automatically compares against existing entries and merges only new records into `data/data.json`.
+The script automatically compares against existing entries and merges only new records into `public/data/data.json`.

+This file is served directly by the frontend and is fetched at runtime.

 A timestamped console log shows which dates were added.